-Our success depends, in part, on our ability to retain our key personnel.
-The unexpected loss of or failure to retain one or more of our senior managers or other key employees could delay product development and require outsourcing to third parties, each of which in turn could adversely affect our business.
-We have experienced and will, as part of the November RIF, experience changes in our senior management team.
-Our future performance will depend, in part, on the successful transition of our workforce to our new operating and organizational structure following our recent reduction in force.
+Peterson, who has been our President and Chief Executive Officer since May 2023.
+In connection with this change in management, we anticipate that there will be changes to the Company's operations and also possibly to some of our key strategies and tactical initiatives over time.
+If we do not successfully implement and adapt to these changes they may not lead to the desired improvement in our business and results of operation.
+This in turn, could have a material adverse effect on our business.
+Our future performance will depend, in part, on the successful transition of our workforce to our new operating and organizational structure following our recent RIFs.
 Our inability to successfully manage these transitions, could be viewed negatively by our customers, employees, investors and other third-party partners, and could have an adverse impact on our business and results of operations.

-Our success also depends, in part, on our ability to identify, hire, attract, train and develop other highly qualified personnel as needed.
-We face intense competition for experienced and highly skilled employees from numerous other companies, including other software and technology companies, many of whom have greater financial and other resources than we do, and our ability to hire, attract and retain them depends on our ability to provide competitive compensation.
+Our success also depends, in part, on our ability to identify, hire, attract, train and develop other highly qualified personnel as needed, specifically AI/ML software engineers.
+Because of the innovative and advanced nature of our technology, individuals with the necessary experience have not been, and likely will continue not to be, readily available to hire, and as a result, we may need to expend significant time and expense to recruit and retain experienced employees and appropriately train any newly hired employees.
+Integrating new employees can also cause disruptions to processes, projects, culture, priorities and the Company as a whole.
+We face intense competition for experienced and highly skilled employees, specifically AI/ML software engineers, from numerous other companies, including other software and technology companies, many of whom have greater financial and other resources than we do, and our ability to hire, attract and retain them depends on our ability to provide competitive compensation.
 We may not be able to attract, assimilate, develop or retain qualified personnel in the future, and our failure to do so could adversely affect our business, including the execution of our strategy.
-Given our recent RIFs, we may have increased difficulty attracting and retaining highly qualified personnel.
+Further, in connection with our recent RIFs, we have re-organized our operations, which has resulted in some employees having different reporting relationships, team members or responsibilities, which could result in delays or other operational difficulties as employees become accustomed to the new organizational structure.
+Our recent RIFs may also cause us to experience increased difficulty attracting and retaining highly qualified personnel.
 We may incur significant costs to attract and retain qualified personnel, including significant expenditures related to salaries and benefits and compensation expenses related to equity awards, and we may lose new employees to competitors or other companies before we realize the benefit of our investment in recruiting and training them.
-Moreover, new employees may not be or become as productive as we expect, as we may face challenges in adequately or appropriately integrating them into our workforce and culture.
+Moreover, new employees may not be or become as productive as we expect, or may not fit culturally, and long-term employees may not embrace new leaders, priorities, methods, processes or other changes and may decide to leave or not perform as well as they did in the past, as we may face challenges in adequately or appropriately integrating them into our workforce and culture.